Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typewriter-effect-css.md

 ## Setting up the HTML

-As for the HTML, we don't really need much.
-We just want a paragraph or text element that we can manipulate.
+As for the HTML, we don't need much.
+We want a paragraph or text element that we can manipulate.

 ```html
 <div>